monroeaw/acldt/README.md

-   git-rmerge, gm       Runs Git rebase and Git merge with --no-ff against current branch git-dbranch, gd      Deletes local and remote branches help, h              Shows a list of commands or help for one command
+   git-rmerge, gm       Runs Git rebase and Git merge with --no-ff against current branch git-dbranch, gd      Deletes local and remote branches ey-foreach, ef       Applies action for each EY environment help, h              Shows a list of commands or help for one command

 GLOBAL OPTIONS: